20 things to do

 13. Artificial Tutors for Peers Similar to #9, learners could create a system that interacts with junior students.
 Fablearn/Constructionism 2023 participant Daniel Agostini argued that this could support learners to "learn by teaching" an AI/ML system.

-Create an application that uses AI/ML to generate more constructionist activities.]
+20. Create a constructionist activities generator - Create an application that uses AI/ML to generate more constructionist activities.